eNMS-automation/eNMS/docs/automation/services.rst

 This section contains the parameters that apply **when the service runs inside a workflow only**.

+- ``Preprocessing`` Section where you can write a python script that will run before the service is executed.
+If the service has device targets, the code will be executed for each device independently, and a ``device`` global variable is available.
-- ``Skip this Service Regardless`` Always skip the service
+- ``Skip`` If ticked, the service is skipped.
-- ``Skip Service if True`` This fields expect a python code that will evaluates to either ``True`` or ``False``.
-The service will be skipped or not depending the result.
+- ``Skip Query`` This fields expect a python code that will evaluates to either ``True`` or ``False``.
+The service will be skipped if ``True`` and will run otherwise.
+- ``Skip Value`` Defines the success value of the service when skipped (in a workflow, the success value will define whether to follow the success path (success edge) or the failure path (failure edge).
 - ``Maximum number of runs`` (default: ``1``) Number of time a service is allowed to run in a workflow (de
 - ``Waiting time (in seconds)`` (default: ``0``) Number of seconds to wait after the service is done running.

 Section ``Specific``
 ********************

 This section contains all parameters that are specific to the service type.
-For the "Netmiko Configuration" service that uses Netmiko to push a configuration, you will find Netmiko parameters (delay factor, timeout, etc) and a field to enter the configuration that you want to push.
+For instance, the "Netmiko Configuration" service that uses Netmiko to push a configuration will display Netmiko parameters (delay factor, timeout, etc) and a field to enter the configuration that you want to push.
 The content of this section is described for each service in the ``Default Services`` section of the docs.